Soccera1/tweeta-desktop/docs/usage.md

 ## Session Persistence

 Tweeta Desktop automatically saves your session when you log in.
 Your credentials (auth token and username) are stored in `~/.config/tweeta-desktop/session.json`.
 When you start the application again, it will attempt to log you in automatically.
 Logging out will delete this file.

+## Admin Features

+If you are logged in as a site administrator:
+- **Add Note**: You will see a "Note" button on tweets.
+Click it to add a public "Note" or fact check to the post.
+This note will be visible to all users.